Story At-A-Glance

 The EDA issued the grant to UCR’s Office of Technology Partnerships (OTP) that facilitates the development and commercialization of ideas emanating from UCR.

-Since the pandemic halted in-person gatherings and events, the OTP shifted part of its focus towards building new corporate partnerships through its Corporate and Strategic Partnerships (CSP) team with the aim to provide industry connection points to students/startups wanting to commercialize their inventions.
+Since the pandemic halted in-person gatherings and events, the OTP shifted part of its focus towards building new corporate partnerships through its Corporate and Strategic Partnerships (CSP) team to provide industry connection points to students/startups wanting to commercialize their inventions.

 UCR’s OTP Helped 1K Pandemic-impacted Small Businesses